Geckuss/duckboard/README.md

 # DDBD

-This is a repository for source code of doodboard projects
+This is a repository for source code and documentation of duckboard R2 assembly

-Feel free to download and modify to your needs.

-Follow QMK tutorial to compile your own firmware.
+QMK tutorial to compile firmware.

 https://beta.docs.qmk.fm/tutorial/newbs_building_firmware